magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_IV_Miss_Independent.md

 No improv club.
 No Joseph.
 No Bella.
 No daydreams spiraling into panic.

-She finished her assignments on time, memorised every accounting formula, read every page of the textbooks.
-She became, once more, the diligent student her parents trusted her to be.

-She believed it—that she could be her own Miss Independent: sharp, pragmatic, even ruthless.
+She told herself she could be her own Miss Independent—pragmatic, polished, ruthless—stepping into the role as if onto a stage: *real life*.

 ---